-"LTV Ratio" means for the Class A-1 Certificates 45%, for the Class A-2 Certificates 45%, for the Class B Certificates 54%, for the Class C-1 Certificates 67% and for the Class C-2 Certificates 67%.
+"LTV Ratio" means for the Class A Certificates %, for the Class B Certificates % and for the Class C Certificates %.

 "Appraised Current Market Value" of any Aircraft means the lower of the average and the median of the most recent three LTV Appraisals of such Aircraft.
 After a Triggering Event occurs and any Equipment Note becomes a Non-Performing Equipment Note, the Subordination Agent shall obtain LTV Appraisals of the Aircraft securing such Equipment Note as soon as practicable and additional LTV Appraisals on or prior to each anniversary of the date of such initial LTV Appraisals; provided that if the Controlling Party reasonably objects to the appraised value of the Aircraft shown in such LTV Appraisals, the Controlling Party shall have the right to obtain or cause to be obtained substitute LTV Appraisals (including LTV Appraisals based upon physical inspection of such Aircraft).